 The lake is fed by water from melting snow and springs and currently has no outlet.
 It is accessible by road only during summer when both the highways leading to Ladakh are open.
-Internal road from Leh to Karzok however remains open throughout the year; so if a person was catching a flight to Leh, they can visit Tso Moriri anytime during the year.
+The internal road from Leh to Karzok however remains open throughout the year.
+So if you were catching a flight to Leh, you can visit Tso Moriri in all 12 months.

-Tso Moriri Permit
+Permit for Tso Moriri

-Leh to Tso Moriri Road Map
+Leh to Tso Moriri Route

 How to reach Tso Moriri from Leh

-Route 1: Leh to Tso Moriri via Chumathang
+Leh to Tso Moriri via Chumathang

 Leh – Shey – Karu – Upshi – Kumdok – Kere – Chumathang – Mahe – Sumdo – Namashang La – Karzok (Tso Moriri)

-Leh – Upshi – Kumdok – Kere – Chumathang – Mahe:
+Leh – Upshi – Chumathang – Mahe

-Take a break at Upshi If you are hungry as you wont find anything apart from Maggie and biscuits to eat till Karzok.
+Take a break at Upshi If you are hungry.
+After this, you won’t find anything to eat other than Maggie and biscuits until Karzok.
 Leave the Manali – Leh highway at Upshi and take the diversion towards Mahe.
 This road will be pretty hard to miss but ask the locals if you are unsure.

 At Upshi market, you will come across a bifurcation.
-Road on your right goes towards Manali and the cut on your left is for Mahe.
+The road on your right goes towards Manali and the cut on your left is for Mahe.
 Turn on your left and continue driving to the village of Mahe via Chumathang.

-Mahe – Sumdo – Namashang La – Karzok:
+Mahe – Sumdo – Namashang La – Karzok

 There is a check-post at Mahe where you need to register yourself.
 Right next to that check-post, there is a bridge.
 This is the road that you will have to turn on to reach Sumdo.
 Ask the locals if you are not sure.

 These tracks will get confusing several times and you will have to stop and think which way to go.
-Best way to travel around here is to either follow a cab (Sumo or Bolero run by locals] or to follow the track which seems to be the most prominent and traveled on.
+The best way to travel around here is to either follow a cab (Sumo or Bolero run by locals] or to follow the track which seems to be the most prominent and traveled on.
 The first lake you will come across to after Namashang La is Kiagar Tso.

-Continue on the tracks and 10 kms before Karzok you will come across a bifurcation.
+Continue on the tracks and 10 km before Karzok you will come across a bifurcation.
 The dirt track will continue to go straight and you will notice a tarred road going towards your left.

-Route 2: Leh to Tso Moriri via Tso Kar and More Plains
+Leh to Tso Moriri via Tso Kar

 Leh – Shey – Karu – Upshi – Rumtse – Tanglang La – Debring – Tso Kar – Polo Kongka La – Puga – Sumdo – Namashang La – Karzok

-Traveling by this route, total distance covered will be around 260 kilometers.
+Traveling by this route, the total distance covered will be around 260 kilometers.
 Travel time will easily be around 7-8 hours.

-Second lake on this route is Startspuk Tso, a small lake which can easily be missed or confused as Tso Kar itself.
-Road too will vanish after Tso Kar and you will be traveling on dirt tracks.
+The second lake on this route is Startspuk Tso, a small lake that can easily be missed or confused as Tso Kar itself.
+The road too will vanish after Tso Kar and you will be traveling on dirt tracks.